zcong1993/mimir/docs/sources/operators-guide/running-production-environment-with-helm/configuration-with-helm.md

 1. The values from `mimir.structuredConfig` are merged on top.
 This step is intended to apply user specific customizations.
 For example S3 storage details.
 1. The resulting YAML configuration is then sorted alphabetically and stored in a `ConfigMap` (or `Secret` depending on the value of `configStorageType`) and provided to all Grafana Mimir components.
 1. When Grafana Mimir components are run in pods, the configuration file as well as any extra CLI flags are provided to the component.
 1. Each component evaulates the configuration, substituting environment variables as required.
-Note that extra CLI flags take precendence over the configuration file.
+Note that extra CLI flags take precedence over the configuration file.

 ## Example